 - Not as easy to learn

-The rail bridge techniques are uses whenever the cue ball is too close to the rail, there are a few amounts of ways that players tend to use to execute a rail bridge, they are both made up of 80% of the open and closed bridge components but we’ll just skip to the simpler one at this moment.
+The rail bridge techniques are used whenever the cue ball is too close to the rail, there are a few amounts of ways that players tend to use to execute a rail bridge, they are both made up of 80% of the open and closed bridge components but we’ll just skip to the simpler one at this moment.

-A simple way to do this is to, lay your hands on the rail with your normal open bridge shot technique position, put the cue stick between your index finger and thumb, then, wrap your index finger over the cue stick in a way that it comes between the middle and index finger, thus creating a simple rail bridge technique.
+A simple way to do this is to, lay your hands on the rail with your normal open bridge shot technique position, put the cue stick between your index finger and thumb, and then, wrap your index finger over the cue stick in a way that it comes between the middle and index finger, thus creating a simple rail bridge technique.

 - Perfect for close rail shots